 Domestic violence is a deliberate act.
-If a boyfriend, girlfriend, spouse, former spouse, cohabitant, or someone you share a child with repeatedly injures you or threatens to do bodily harm to you, that is domestic violence.
+If a boyfriend, girlfriend, spouse, former spouse, cohabitant, or someone you share a child with repeatedly injures you or threatens to do bodily harm to you, this is domestic violence.

-Offenders consist of individuals of all levels including both sexes, all races, all age groupings, all religions, and all socio-economic and educational levels.
+Offenders consist of individuals of all levels including both sexes, all races, all age groupings, all religions, and all socioeconomic and educational levels.

 Pee Dee Coalition offers the following services in the Pee Dee community:

 Battering – Assaulting behavior between adults in an intimate, sexual, theoretically peer, and usually cohabiting relationship.

 Four Forms of Battering – (1) physical battering, (2) sexual battering, (3) psychological battering, and (4) destruction of property or pets.

 Physical Battering – Wide range of behaviors which include aggressive behavior done by the abuser to the victim’s body.
 For example: